acgeospatial/awesome-earthobservation-code/README.md

 * [Geo4Good 2019 workshop materials](https://sites.google.com/earthoutreach.org/geoforgood19/agenda/breakout-sessions) - 2019 material javascript and Python to be found here
 ## EO Geospatial companies or orgs making big contributions
 - Github accounts only with example of work
-This list aims at highlighting the great work some of the companies / organisations are doing or have done that contribute to the bigger ecosystem.
+- Also contains (Python) libraries for processing satellite data This list aims at highlighting the great work some of the companies / organisations are doing or have done that contribute to the bigger ecosystem.
 Examples of the accounts work is not exhaustive, some do much more than shown below:
 * [development seed](https://github.com/developmentseed)
   * [Landsat-Util](https://github.com/developmentseed/landsat-util) - A utility to search, download and process Landsat 8 satellite imagery